liviaerxin/liviaerxin.github.io/README.md

 To be admit I am not good at `UI` design and development, however there many excellent docusaurus showcase in open source.

 Thanks to [tinaeldevresse](https://github.com/HunteRoi), I got ideas to design my blog website by referring his [blog library](https://github.com/HunteRoi/tinaeldevresse.eu).

+## Changelogs

+## 20240514

+After several quiet months without maintaining my site and writing new posts, today I update my Docusaurus version from `2.4.3` to `3.3.2`.
+It feels like a significant leap with many breaking changes.
+Let me try!

 ## 20241005